yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 Xb9HJy46M9u3SLAWVitS4eV6gEMuVFfZX2
 ```

 **B.** Is an equivalent M/44’/5’/0’/0 extended public key approach that protects the confidentiality of the master seed.
-Don't be afraid to apply the extended public key command sequence below on an online computer.
+Don't be afraid to apply the extended public key command sequence approach below to online computers.
 However, for privacy reasons, don't share extended keys beginning with xpub for Bitcoin or tpub for Testnet.
 (The prefix tpub below resulted from compiling bx with the "--enable-testnet" flag.
 Not compiling bx with this flag will results in a similar extended public key starting with xpub.)

-If crypto-currencies become more widely adopted, this approach could severely diminish the need for eCommerce PCI-DSS compliance.
-This is a feature of permission-less blockchain technology!
-Permission-less blockchains don't require identity information to be utilized.
-This means permission-less cryptocurrency networks will naturally protect consumers from payment-related transaction identity theft for eCommerce transactions using a cryptocurrency transaction as settlement.
-However, eCommerce servers accepting cryptographic currency payments utilizing such extended public keys must still protect the integrity of such extended public keys.
-Otherwise, an eCommerce merchant risks customer payments being stolen or burned.
 ```
 % echo 'tpubDEsWcNHY2m2zfKS1FieKboAswCy5iikUDjrUEtP5ayZmcMYGPempZH36nn9MTMpRqcXowhdDTGwsPu5pcGJ95g6kVKTN7ynmc5pKjjURSqz' | bx hd-public  -i 0 | bx hd-to-ec | bx ec-to-address -v 76
 ```
 ```
 Xb9HJy46M9u3SLAWVitS4eV6gEMuVFfZX2
 ```
+If crypto-currencies become more widely adopted, the approach above could severely diminish the need for eCommerce PCI-DSS compliance.
+This is a feature of permission-less blockchain technology!
+Permission-less blockchains don't require identity information to be utilized.
+This means permission-less cryptocurrency networks will naturally protect consumers from transaction payment identity theft for eCommerce transactions using a cryptocurrency transaction as payment/settlement.
+However, eCommerce servers accepting cryptographic currency payments utilizing such extended public keys must still protect the integrity of such extended public keys.
+Otherwise, an eCommerce merchant risks customer payments being stolen or burned.

-**C.** Demonstrates the generation of the next public key for invoicing purposes, i.e., M/44’/5’/0’/0/1, from the same public extended key above.
+**C.** Demonstrates the generation of the next eCommerce Dash payment address (i.e., M/44’/5’/0’/0/1) to be applied by shopping cart checkout or point of sale (PoS) mechanisms, from the very same public extended key above (i.e., M/44’/5’/0’/0).
 ```
 % echo 'tpubDEsWcNHY2m2zfKS1FieKboAswCy5iikUDjrUEtP5ayZmcMYGPempZH36nn9MTMpRqcXowhdDTGwsPu5pcGJ95g6kVKTN7ynmc5pKjjURSqz' | bx hd-public  -i 1 | bx hd-to-ec | bx ec-to-address -v 76
 ```